ZachGoldberg/zachsLapRender/README.md

 TODO:
+ - Two laps side by side!
+ - Couple of seconds before and after video
  - Show filename and lap number in screen
  - Show all laptimes in curses view and allow selection of which ones to actually render
  - Show previous laptime in bold letters